costa-rica/PersonalWeb03-Services/README.md

 ### 1. LEFT-OFF.docx download and summary
 This service will download the LEFT-OFF.docx file from the MS Graph API and then summarize it using the OpenAI API.
 - this specific function should be able to run at any time with the command `python src/main.py --run-left-off`
+- see the `docs/REQUIREMENTS-LEFT-OFF.md` file for more details

 ### 2. Toggl Tracker to CSV
 This service will download the Toggl Tracker data from the Toggl API and then convert it to a CSV file.
 - this specific function should be able to run at any time with the command `python src/main.py --run-toggl`
+- see the `docs/REQUIREMENTS-TOGGL.md` file for more details